freshtaste/CausalModel/README.md

 se = result[0]['se']            # the estimated standard error of the estimated treatment effect of the first group
 ```

-If you find the inference model useful, please consider citing our paper
+If you find this package useful, please consider citing our paper

 ```
 @misc{https://doi.org/10.48550/arxiv.2107.12420,